-The EG system shall comply with these EG Connection Technical Requirements and the conditions of connection approval at all times, until it is permanently disconnected.
+The EG system shall comply with these Basic EG Connection Technical Requirements and the conditions of connection approval at all times, until it is permanently disconnected.
 The User shall notify Western Power when the EG is permanently disconnected.

-Western Power may inspect or audit the User's basic EG system at any time for compliance with the requirements of this Document.
-Western Power may perform an audit either by a site visit to a User's premises, via analysis of data or other means.
+An Authorised Agent or Western Power may inspect or audit the User's basic EG system at any time for compliance with the requirements of this Document or an Authorised Agent's additional connection requirements.
+An Authorised Agent or Western Power may perform an audit either by a site visit to a User's premises, via analysis of data or other means.